Web3Auth/web3auth-docs/src/pages/guides/openlogin-ether.md

 });
 ```

-The code snippet given above is simply accessing OpenloginUtils and Openlogin Sdk from global window object and then it creates a instance of openlogin sdk with two params ie `clientId` and `iframeUrl` and it initializes it using init function.
+The code snippet given above is creating Openlogin Sdk instance  with two params ie `clientId` and `iframeUrl` and it initializes it using init function.
+Init

 - `clientId`: clientId is a public id which is used to to identify your app.
 You can generate your client id using getting started guide with openlogin.
 For localhost you can use any static random string as client id.